-Easy souvlaki – Bring Greece to your home
+Easy chicken souvlaki – a little Greece at home

 If you do not like coconut yogurt, of course you can go ahead and substitute for regular yogurt.
 If neither of those appeal to you you can also use mayonaise instead.